 To prevent the spread of germs, cities will need to think outside the box about how to reduce points of physical contact on municipal devices.
-Digital methods to pay for parking and transportation, which use credit cards and mobile devices, are rising to meet the need.
-However, there are additional opportunities for cities to migrate from physical to digital infrastructure as communities reopen.
+Contactless parking payments, which use credit cards and mobile devices, are rising to meet the need.
+However, there are additional opportunities for cities to migrate from physical infrastructure to digital platforms as communities reopen.

 Considerations for Equity and Adoption

 Recent reports indicate the disproportionate impact of COVID-19 on low income communities and people of color.
 While preparing for a post-COVID future, elected leaders should consider how to innovate government processes and institutions to support communities more severely impacted.
 Technology that supports the ability for cities to reduce hardware dependencies and streamline parking and transportation processes must still provide equitable services for the unbanked and smartphone inaccessible populations.

 In addition, cities must choose a solution that can achieve rapid, widespread public adoption.
 For the solution to solve the issues at hand, it must be readily accessible and easy for everyone to use.

 To support city efforts towards equitable solutions to touchless government services, Passport has updated its digital platform to help accelerate the widespread adoption of contactless payments.
 The Passport digital platform uses an open ecosystem model that provides more choices for mobile pay parking through traditional parking apps as well as lifestyle, ADA compliant and other applications.
 In addition, the operating system supports: